Tummy Tuck (Abdominoplasty) Surgery Cost and Information

 - Reached a stable weight for at least 3 months

 Who is not suitable for a tummy tuck?

 If patients are planning on becoming pregnant, tummy tuck surgery may not be suitable until after completing their family.
-This is because the surgery will sometimes involve tightening of the abdominal muscles, which will stretch during pregnancy.
+Tummy tuck surgery may involve tightening of the abdominal muscles, the same muscles which stretch during pregnancy.
 Therefore having a pregnancy after an abdominoplasty will stretch the muscles back to their pre-surgery state.

 Pregnancy can take a toll on patients’ bodies, and for some, the abdominal muscles can become separated due to the womb pushing them out.
 This muscle separation is called diastasis recti.
-The muscles will in most cases, return to their normal state about eight weeks after giving birth, but for some patients, the muscles remain protruded despite abdomen tightening exercises.
-During a tummy tuck, the surgeon can tighten the abdominal muscles back together, but in the extreme separation of muscles, an abdominal surgeon is likely needed.
+The muscles will, in most cases, return to their normal state about eight weeks after giving birth, but for some patients, the muscles remain protruded despite abdomen tightening exercises.
+During tummy tuck surgery, the surgeon can usually re-tighten the abdominal muscles.
+But in some cases, the separation of muscles might be more severe, in which case an abdominal surgeon may be called upon.

 How is a tummy tuck procedure performed?

 A tummy tuck procedure often lasts between 2 to 4 hours.
 Before patients have the procedure, they must follow the advice given for eating, drinking and taking medications the night before.

 Before or on the day of surgery, patients will be given a consent form to sign by their surgeon and anaesthetist.
 After giving consent, the surgeon will draw lines on the abdomen and discuss the goals of the tummy tuck.

 Before the surgeon starts performing the tummy tuck surgery, the anaesthetist will give an anaesthetic.
 This is usually a general anaesthetic but may also be a local anaesthetic with IV (intravenous) sedation.